Courses Offered by Theatre and Dance

 • DAN 497 Topics

 Group creative or special topics in dance.
+Variable content course.
 May be repeated to a maximum of six hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered